 The ribbon itself is made of a conductive material and is often corrugated to improve durability and efficiency.
-The extreme thinness and low-mass of the ribbon allows it to move very accurately.
+The extreme thinness and low mass of the ribbon allow it to move very accurately.
 However, strong permanent magnets are required to produce a decent level of sound.

-As the audio signal is passed through the conductive ribbon, a voltage is applied across the ribbon and a varying magnetic field is produced.
-The ribbon’s field then interacts with the permanent field and causes diaphragm movement.
+As the audio signal passes through the conductive ribbon, a voltage is applied across the ribbon, producing a varying magnetic field.
+The ribbon's field then interacts with the permanent field and causes diaphragm movement.

 The movement of the diaphragm produces sound waves that effectively mimic the audio signal.